openshift/release/ci-operator/config/stackrox/stackrox/README.md

 ## Release Template

 `stackrox-stackrox-release-x.y*.yaml` files are template YAML used by automation to create config for release at branch time.

-*When changes are made to master or nightlies yaml consider if the changes are also appropriate for release branches.*
+Review the `Pull Request checklist` for changes required there.